The Vault (2021 film): Plot

 They move forward with their plan, with Simon successfully freezing the scale beneath the floor of the vault while Thom, Lorraine, and James perilously make their way inside.
-Thom's plan has worked but the scale begins thawing much quicker than expected, so the trio rush to find the item in the containers they are looking for: a collection of three coins from Sir Francis Drake that describe where to find his massive treasure hoard.
+Thom’s plan has worked and they rush to retrieve the box containing a collection of three coins from Sir Francis Drake that describe where to find his massive treasure hoard.

 As they locate the coins, Gustavo, the head of bank security, has regained control of his systems after they were unknowingly penetrated by Klaus days earlier.
 Having learned in the days prior that the team had already infiltrated the bank to scout it, he dispatches a strike team to arrest the intruders.
 Believing they are compromised, Walter tells the trio to surrender to the team.
 James then pulls a gun on Thom, refusing to surrender, and demands Thom hand over the coins, revealing that he’s working for the British government.
 The vault locks down trapping them inside, however, James' diving experience affords him the ability to swim to safety and he abandons the other two.

 Running out of time, Thom suspects that the key to stopping the flow of water into the vault is tricking the scale by adding more weight and making it think the vault is full of water.
 He instructs Simon to stack the empty nitrogen canisters onto the scale for additional weight, but it is not enough to halt the flow of water.
 The team loses contact with Thom and Lorraine, believing they have drowned, until as a last resort Simon himself climbs onto the scale with a radio broadcasting the world cup commentary, with the last bit of weight ceasing the water flow.

-The vault begins to drain, and Thom and Lorraine are able to evade the bank security and escape to the square where the fans watch Spain defeat the Netherlands for their first World Cup title.
+The vault begins to drain, and Thom and Lorraine are able to evade the bank security as they escape to the square where many fans watch Spain defeat the Netherlands for their first World Cup title.

 At the British Embassy, James has reported to Margaret, an associate of both his and Walter’s, and delivers the coins, only to find out that the coins are fakes and that Walter is still in possession of the originals.
 As the team relaxes in Saint Tropez, Walter finds that the treasure is buried under the Bank of England.
 A new heist begins two years later as the 2012 Olympics begin in London.